Charts Over World Map

 I have never had a bad experience using TradingView.
 It has always been fast and has had every indicator I've ever searched for.
 I would not want to trade without it.

-And after using it for 30 days, I'm confident you'll likely come to a similar conclusion.
+Try it for 30 days, and I'll bet you come to a similar conclusion.

 How much does TradingView cost?